Xahau/xahaud/README.md

 5. **Governance Game**: The Governance Game is a feature in Xahau that allows for the decentralized governance of the network.
 This feature allows users to participate in the decision-making process of the network, ensuring that the network remains democratic and responsive to the needs of its users.

+## Binary Releases and Versioning System

+Xahau provides pre-compiled binary releases of its software, which are ready-to-run versions that users can download and execute without compiling the source code themselves.
+These binaries are built automatically using GitHub Actions whenever a new commit is pushed or a pull request is merged.

+The versioning system for Xahau binaries is based on the date of the build, the branch name, and a build number, following the format `YYYY.MM.DD-branch+buildnumber`.
+For example, `2023.10.30-release+443` indicates a binary built on October 30, 2023, from the `release` branch, and it is the 443rd build from that branch.

+Users can access these binaries on the [Xahau Build Server](https://build.xahau.tech/), which provides an organized list of releases along with release notes for each version.
+This system simplifies the deployment process for users and ensures they can easily identify and download the appropriate version for their needs.

 ## Source Code